The 10 most innovative companies in Latin America in 2022

 For bringing global ambition to the used-car game

 Headquartered outside Mexico City, this used-car unicorn raised $700 million in a 2021 Series E, raising its valuation to $8.7 billion.
-With its own financing arm, Kavak Capital, launched in 2020, and 40 logistics and reconditioning hubs in Mexico, Brazil, and Argentina, in 2021 Kavak expanded into Europe with the acquisition of used-car marketplace Garaj Sepeti in Turkey, where Kavak will open a refurbishment and sales center.
+The company has its own financing arm, Kavak Capital, which launched in 2020, and 40 logistics and reconditioning hubs in Mexico, Brazil, and Argentina.
+In 2021 Kavak began its international expansion, not only in Latin America but also in emerging markets around the world.

 4. dLocal